-These two series (Year by Year and Decade by Decade) take Bob Dylan songs and consider them in the order in which they were written.
+These two series (Year by Year and Decade by Decade) take Bob Dylan songs and consider them in the order in which they were written so that we may see how Bob developed his ideas and songwriting as time went by.

-Within this all the individual songs are reviewed one by one.
+Within this site all the individual songs are reviewed one by one; these pages therefore attempt to draw things together.
 You can find an index to the songs in the Decade by Decade series listed immediately below, and an alphabetical list of all the songs reviewed if you scroll down the home page.

 Bob Dylan decade by decade